 4 Types of Flower Bulbs That Gardeners Should Grow

 A bulb isn't always just a bulb.
-Learn about the flowering plants that grow from tubers, rhizomes and more.
+Learn about the plants that grow from the types of flower bulbs, including tubers, rhizomes, corms and more.

-You’ll find several types of plants sold under the general term flower bulb, and they’re all a little bit different.
+You’ll find several types of flower bulbs sold under the general term “bulb,” and they’re all a little bit different.
 Here’s what gardeners need to know.

-Ready to add some new bulbs to your garden?
+Ready to add some new types of flower bulbs to your garden?
 We’ve rounded up the best websites for buying flower bulbs.
-Plus, check out the ultimate bulb planting guide to learn everything you need to know about growing these blooming plants.
+Plus, make sure to check out the ultimate bulb planting guide to learn everything you need to know about growing these blooming plants.